Magomed Magomaev

-Magomed Magomedovich Magomaev (Магомед Магомедович Магомаев; born 11 April 2000) is a Russian freestyle wrestler who competes in the 79 kilogram class.
+Magomed Magomaev (Магомед Магомедович Магомаев; born 11 April 2000) is a Russian freestyle wrestler who competes in the 79 kilogram class.
 He is the 2024 world finalist and the 2024 Russian national champion.
 He has been twice U23 world champion.

 Career

 He has the 2020 junior national title at 79 kilos.
 In September 2021, he came third at the senior Alexander Medved international tournament in Minsk, Belarus In October 2021, he won the U23 Russian national championships in Naro-Fominsk and made U23 world team.
 In November 2024, he won hist first U23 world gold medal in Belgrad, Serbia, where he beat Ramazan Sarı of Turkey in the final match.
 In 2022, he was the finalist of the senior Russian national championships in Kyzyl and U23 Russian championships in Khanty-Mansiysk.
 In September 2023, he won the U23 Russian nationals again at 79 kilos.
 In the final bout he over Ibragim Kadiev of Dagestan In October 2023, he won U23 worlds again at 79 kg.
 In January 2024, Magomaev took the silver medal from Ivan Yarygin cup in Krasnoyarsk.
 In May 2024, Magomed became senior Russian national champion at 79 kg.
 In June 2024, he competed at the BRICS Games as a Russian athlete and won the gold medal.
 In October 2024, he was a senior world championships runner-up held in Tirana, Albania.